54 Best Halloween Songs to Add to Your Costume Party Playlist

 Written and produced by Danny Elfman for Oingo Boingo, “Dead Man’s Party” just feels like one of those songs that only could have happened in the ’80s.
 Interestingly, despite its mid-tempo beat, the song is about attending someone’s funeral, but it works just as well for Halloween.

 Whether you grew up with the Halloween franchise or found it later on in life, you know the soundtracks are among the scariest of all time.
 The main theme from the first movie is definitely one of the best Halloween songs to put the fright in your costume party—and make you look over your shoulder for a few days afterward.

 “Disturbia” by Rihanna

 If the haunts of Halloween cause you a little bit of distress, Rihanna’s got you with “Disturbia.”
 Just remember: The tricks and treats are for one night only.
-And speaking of which, this is what time you can expect the trick-or-treating to start.

 “Supermassive Black Hole” by Muse

 The guitar riffs in Muse’s “Supermassive Black Hole” make it feel made for monsters.
 The song was featured in the original Twilight film, when the vampire Cullen clan plays a very unique game of baseball, which we think qualifies it as one of the best Halloween songs.